Wrestling Dontaku

 Wrestling Dontaku (レスリングどんたく, Resuringu Dontaku) is an annual professional wrestling event promoted by New Japan Pro-Wrestling (NJPW).
 It takes place at the end of Japan's Golden Week, in the city of Fukuoka alongside the Hakata Dontaku festival in early May.

+History

 Wrestling Dontaku was originally held from 1993 to 1995, and again from 2000 to 2001, in Fukuoka at the Fukuoka Dome.
 The event was revived in 2009 in the smaller Fukuoka Kokusai Center, and aired as a pay-per-view (PPV).
 From 2013 to 2014, the event also aired outside Japan as an internet pay-per-view (iPPV).
 Since 2015, the event has aired worldwide on NJPW's internet streaming site, NJPW World.
 In 2018 and 2019, Wrestling Dontaku took place over two back-to-back shows.
 The event was originally scheduled to take place in 2020 on May 3 and May 4, but was cancelled due to the COVID-19 pandemic.
 In 2022, the event took place on May 1 at Fukuoka PayPay Dome, formerly known as the Fukuoka Dome.
 This was the first time that Wrestling Dontaku was held in the domed venue since 2001.